kumasuke120/mockuma/README.md

 $ go get github.com/kumasuke120/mockuma/cmd/mockuma
 ```

-You may also click [here](https://github.com/kumasuke120/mockuma/releases) to download a executable of the newest
+You may also click [here](https://github.com/kumasuke120/mockuma/releases) to download an executable file of the latest
-release version, if you don't own the Go development environment or you wanna do it quickly.
+release version, if you don't own the Go development environment or if you wanna do it quickly.

 ## Quick Start